smkniazi/rondb-docker/managed_rondb/README.md

 Both at the `ERROR_STATE` and the `AT_DESIRED_STATE`, the ndb-agent will continue observing its state.
 If it is `AT_DESIRED_STATE` and it notices that it has diverged from its latest accepted desired state, it will change its `RECONCILIATION STATE` to `WORKING_TOWARDS_DESIRED_STATE` and run the reconciliation loop again.

 All logic of the ndb-agent's state machine is run on the ndb-agent leader.
 This decides which actions to run to reach a desired state.
 Most importantly, it runs gRPC functions on the follower ndb-agents.
 For example, it will execute the gRPC function `StartDataNode` on the ndb-agent which is in the container/VM where the leader decides that a RonDB data node should be run.
-These gRPC functions are the only side effects the leader has and therefore state transformation tests can be tested fairly easily by replacing these with dummies.
-In Go, this often simply means returning `err=nil`.
+The leader is elected via the Raft consensus algorithm and we thereby also use Raft to persist the internal state of the ndb-agent.
+The Raft cluster is bootstrapped with the `bootstrap_agent` container, which then contains the first leader.
+This container can be removed (manually) once the first desired state has been reached and another container will take over leadership.
+There is no RonDB service running on the `bootstrap_agent`.

 ## How the Ndb-Agent is tested